a-angeliev/Shoecommerce/server/README.md

 >    "message": "Wrong email or password!"
 > }
 >```
->If email is not a valid email string or missing some key (email or password), error will be:
+>If the email is not a valid email string or is missing some key (email or password),the error will be:
 >```json
 >{
 >    "message": {